 Tip: For preschool aged children and older, consider using a “bedtime pass.”

-Possible Exception: No exception here, the bedtime pass is a great tool for both children on the autism spectrum and their typically developing peers.
+Possible Exception: No exception here, the bedtime pass is a great tool for both children on the autism spectrum and their neurotypical peers.
 The bedtime pass is based on the research of Dr. Patrick Friman, and utilizes a limited number of passes that allow the child to get out of bed (with some restrictions).
 You can find more information on how to implement a bedtime pass here, or by looking up “The bedtime pass: An approach to bedtime crying and leaving the room” (Friman, P., 1999).

 I’ve been working in the field of behavior analysis, supporting families with children on the autism spectrum, for over 14 years.
 For many of my early years in the field, I heard parents talk about their child’s struggles with sleep, yet I didn’t always know how to guide them (as sleep disturbances with autism is not heavily researched).
 Now, I can pair my experience with behavior support and autism with my training in pediatric sleep to provide relevant guidance and encouragement to families.
 If your child on the autism spectrum is experiencing sleep challenges, don’t hesitate to reach out!
 I enjoy taking a collaborative approach with your child’s service providers, such as occupational therapists, SLPs, and behavior team!